ulfurinn/wongi-engine/README.md

 # Wongi::Engine

-This library provides a rule engine for applications written in Ruby.
-It contains an implementation of the [Rete algorithm](http://en.wikipedia.org/wiki/Rete_algorithm), which largely follows the outline presented in [\[Doorenbos, 1995\]](http://reports-archive.adm.cs.cmu.edu/anon/1995/CMU-CS-95-113.pdf), and a DSL for expressing rules in a readable way.
+This library contains a rule engine written in Ruby.
+It's based on the [Rete algorithm](http://en.wikipedia.org/wiki/Rete_algorithm) and uses a DSL to express rules in a readable way.

 ## Installation